 The cleaning and preservation of your wedding gown once it’s all said and done will be another expense added to the equation, but it’s completely worth it if you want to keep your perfect wedding dress in the same pristine condition as when you were walking down the aisle.
 Consider spending between $250-$750 for this premium service.

 When you go to your appointment at the bridal store, you’ll look at every wedding dress you see with heart eyes.
 Whatever you do, don’t let them get to you.
 You already have a budget in mind and based on your preferences your bridal consultant will be able to make some amazing recommendations tailored to your needs.
 Don’t step into the dark side and try on that $10,000 wedding dress if you know you can’t afford it.
 In order to avoid more distress to what should be an enjoyable experience, honestly the best part of the wedding planning process, we might suggest adding a little wiggle room in your budget just in case the dress you fall madly in love with costs a little more than you had anticipated.
 There are so many other expenses involved in your wedding that might not come to be if you splurge on your beautiful wedding dress at the early stages of planning.
 Being a savvy shopper is all about keeping your eye on the prize.
-Do you research, try on those fabulous silhouettes that accentuate your body and let your heart and mind choose the perfect dress for you.
+Do your research, try on those fabulous silhouettes that accentuate your body, and let your heart and mind choose the perfect dress for you.
 Don’t forget, your bridal consultant Is the best tool at your disposal.
 She’ll be able to suggest styles within your price range that you might’ve never even considered or didn’t think you’d be able to afford.
 Trust the expert.

-Last, but not least, when you finally go wedding dress shopping, forget about the finances, the venue, your guest list, the catering… the only thing that matters in that moment is finding the one.
-The wedding dress that will make you look absolutely stunning as you walk down the aisle and begin the rest of your life with that special someone.
+Last, but not least, when you finally go wedding dress shopping, forget about the finances, the venue, your guest list, the catering… the only thing that matters at that moment is finding the one.
+The wedding dress will make you look absolutely stunning as you walk down the aisle and begin the rest of your life with that special someone.

-If you haven’t found you perfect wedding dress yet, take a look at our Ultimate Guide for Choosing Your Perfect Wedding Dress.
+If you haven’t found your perfect wedding dress yet, take a look at our Ultimate Guide for Choosing Your Perfect Wedding Dress.
 It has everything you need to know to make the best decision.
 Happy planning!